pkirkham/pkirkham.github.io/_posts/pyrus/2018-01-27-logging-in-netbeans-platform.md

 modified:
 categories: pyrus
 excerpt: How to set up logging in the NetBeans platforms with single line formatting and capturing timestamp, class, method and level of the invoked logging call.
-tags: [java, netbeans, programming, snippet, netbeans_platform, logging]
+tags: [java, netbeans_platform, programming, snippet, logging, module_installer]
 image:
   feature:
   teaser: teaser-netbeans-logging-400x250.jpg